 - leaves chopped fresh basil

-Pre-heat oven to 375° (190° celsius), lightly grease a medium-sized baking dish or cookie sheet.
+- Pre-heat oven to 375° (190° celsius), lightly grease a medium-sized baking dish, cookie sheet or an oven safe pan.

-Cook spaghetti al dente in salted boiling water, drain.
+- Cook long pasta al dente in salted boiling water, drain.

-In large pan add 1 1/2 tablespoons olive oil and oven dried tomatoes, saute on low to medium heat for approximately 1-2 minutes, add spaghetti and toss gently, serve immediately with extra Parmesan cheese and freshly chopped basil.
+- In large pan (or leave in the oven safe pan) add 1 1/2 tablespoons olive oil and oven dried tomatoes (you can also add an extra 1-2 tablespoons of parmesan cheese if desired), saute on medium/high heat for approximately 1-2 minutes, add pasta and 1/2 ladle pasta water and continuously gently toss on medium high heat for 1 minute, serve immediately with extra Parmesan cheese and freshly chopped basil.
 Enjoy!